keithbuhler/keithbuhler.github.io/philosophy-portal/phd.md

 permalink: /phd
 ---

-Writing a dissertation can be fun.
-Brian Tracy says you eat an elephent one bite at a time.
+Writing a dissertation is like navigating a long ocean journey.
+Even so, if you like a challenge, it can be fun.
+Brian Tracy says you eat an elephant one bite at a time.

 Students can read the story of how I approached this massive project [here.](/phd-how-to)

 ### Dissertation title (draft)